Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 Allow inbound traffic

-If you're using Neon's IP Allow feature, available with the Neon Scale and Business plans, to limit IP addresses that can connect to Neon, you will need to allow inbound traffic from Bemi.
+If you're using Neon's IP Allow feature, available with the Neon Business plan, to limit IP addresses that can connect to Neon, you will need to allow inbound traffic from Bemi.
 Contact Bemi to get the static IPs that need to be allowlisted.
 For information about configuring allowed IPs in Neon, see Configure IP Allow.

 References